 The first and most important step in protecting against the flu is to get a flu vaccination each season.

-- While there is a universal vaccination recommendation this season, it continues to be especially important that people at increased risk of serious flu complications get vaccinated against the flu.
+- It is especially important that people at increased risk of serious flu complications be vaccinated against influenza.
+These people include:

 Who Should Not Receive a Flu Shot?

 There are some people who should not be vaccinated without first consulting a physician.
 These include:

 - Children less than 6 months of age are too young to get a flu shot.

 - People who have had a severe reaction to an influenza vaccination.

 - People with severe, life-threatening allergies to flu vaccine or any ingredient in the vaccine.

 - People who developed Guillain-Barre syndrome (GBS) after receiving a flu vaccine and who are not at risk for severe illness from influenza.